 Luxembourg is a small country and it is possible to see Luxembourg in one day but personally I think you should take more time to see this beautiful country.
-Whether you decide to see Luxembourg in one day or longer you will find lots of options below of what to do in Luxembourg city and also many things to do in the rest of Luxembourg.
+Whether you decide on visiting Luxembourg in one day or longer you will find lots of options below of what to do in Luxembourg city and also many things to do in the rest of Luxembourg.

 About Luxembourg

 Luxembourg is a very small country, it is only 51 miles long by 35 miles wide (82km by 56km) and you can see a lot in 1, 2 or 3 days.
 The capital of Luxembourg is Luxembourg City and the Luxembourg population is 590,000.
 Most of the population lives in Luxembourg City with the rest of the country being mostly rural with forests, gorges and river valleys.
-There are over 100 castles to visit in Luxembourg.
+There are over 100 castles in Luxembourg that you can visit during your trip, with the most famous being Vianden Castle Luxembourg.

 It can be difficult to know when is the best time to visit Luxembourg, summer is generally hot, in July & August getting up to 30°c and winter can be below zero.
 Spring and Autumn are great months to visit, it is not too hot, there isn’t too much rain and not as many crowds as in summer.